CoderSales/Quantitative-Research-Methods-Research-Project-version-2/Documentation/A21AttemptToStartReproducingPaper.md

 based on the analytical eigendecomposition of the squared exponential periodic (SEP) kernel (see Section 5), for various noise distributions.
 "

+- kernel Hilbert space (RKHS) of the SEP Gaussian process